When is the Best Time to Start Hormone Replacement Therapy?

 For women looking for relief, hormone treatment for perimenopause can be an option.
 Hormone replacement therapy works by supplementing the body’s declining hormones, often focusing on estrogen replacement during perimenopause to help ease symptoms.

-Depending on your needs, HRT can be given as estrogen-only therapy (for those who have had a hysterectomy) or as combined estrogen-progestin therapy (to protect the uterine lining if you still have your uterus).
-Estrogen can be delivered in different ways – including pills, patches worn on the skin, gels, sprays, and vaginal creams or rings – giving you and your doctor options to tailor treatment to your lifestyle and health profile.
+Estrogen can be delivered in different ways – including pills, patches worn on the skin, gels, sprays, and vaginal creams or rings – giving you and your provider options to tailor treatment to your lifestyle and health profile.

 When to Start HRT for Perimenopause